Planning Encryption

 The constraints placed on your columns must be evaluated, as these may affect the data encryption process.
 The following list provides types of constraints and describes their effect on encryption.

-Joins – Make sure that the columns you are encrypting are not part of a join.
-If you are encrypting a column that is part of a join, you should encrypt both columns.
+Join constraints – Make sure that the columns to be encrypted are not part of a join constraint.
+If encrypting a column that is part of a join constraint, both columns should be encrypted.

-Unique constraints – When encrypting a column with a unique constraint, that constraint is dropped during the data encryption process.
-If you want to retain the unique constraint after encryption, you should manually recreate the unique constraint.
-You cannot use field-level IVs on a column with unique constraints.
-Instead, you should choose one IV for the entire column.
+Unique constraints – When encrypting a column with a unique constraint, that constraint is dropped during the data migration process.
+If the unique constraint is to be retained after encryption, manually recreate the unique constraint.
+Field-level IV can’t be used on a column with unique constraints.
+Instead, one IV should be chosen for the entire column.

-Check constraint – To encrypt a column with a check constraint, you must drop the check constraint.
+Check constraint - To encrypt a column with a check constraint, drop the check constraint.

 Default values – Columns with a default value assigned to them cannot be encrypted.
 This is because the default constraint adds plaintext data to the column.
-Applications accessing that data then try to decrypt plaintext data, yielding unexpected results.
+Applications accessing that data will then be trying to decrypt plaintext data, yielding unexpected results.

-NULL values – NULL values are not encrypted by CDP.
+NULL values – NULL values are not encrypted by SafeNet ProtectDB.
 If a migrated column contains NULL values, those values remain unencrypted in the resulting encrypted column.
-When a database query yields a NULL value, no cryptographic process is required, so CDP does not interact with the CipherTrust Manager for that query.
+When a database query yields a NULL value, no cryptographic process is required, so SafeNet ProtectDB does not interact with the key manager for that query.

 Length of the Plaintext Column